voschezang/coding-handbook/reality/forces.md

 Based on preferences of subjects.

-- Affinity (likes and dislikes)
+- Affinity (likes and dislikes).
+Pleasure.
-- Sexual attraction
+- Sexual attraction.